Not Your Grandma’s View of Identity

 We know that cybercriminals share identity information on the dark web.
 They aren’t the only ones who can share.
 Find a solution that uses global threat information from known bad actors and attacks.
 Combining known trusted user and threat actor information helps you make the right trust decisions in real time.

 Also important are digital insights from point-in-time detection of malware, RATs (remote access trojans), automated bot attacks, session hijacking and phished accounts to combat cybercrime.

 Consider threat intelligence essential to a strong defense.

-As a company, our analysis of product-sourced data shows that the best defense leverages both physical (e.g., name, home address) and digital (e.g., IP address, geo location) identity information.* When you think of advanced fraud strategy, include both.
+As a company, our analysis of product-sourced data shows that the best defense leverages both physical (e.g., name, home address) and digital (e.g., IP address, geo location) identity information.
+When you think of advanced cybersecurity strategy, include both.
 The best solutions have sophisticated linking technology to tie all identity attributes together for a comprehensive view of an identity.

 Choose a solution that provides analysis of anonymized, personal information such as username, email address, telephone, address provided at the time of a transaction.
 These physical attributes build identity intelligence that helps you identify trusted users.